What is hyperparathyroidism?

 - Do not take thiazide diuretics or lithium because these drugs can increase the level of calcium in the blood.

-A group of drugs known as calcimimetics has been approved by the Food and Drug Administration for the treatment of both primary and secondary hyperparathyroidism.
+A group of drugs known as calcimimetics has been approved by the Food and Drug Administration for the treatment of secondary hyperparathyroidism.
 These drugs work by stopping the production of PTH by the parathyroid glands.
 Although calcimimetics are intended for secondary hyperparathyroidism, some physicians prescribe them for primary hyperparathyroidism.

 What is the prognosis for people who have hyperparathyroidism?